LAZARUS (Pascal) BASED GUI IBM

 Depends on interest.
 Either way, it works very well with the

-h-dial and v-dial programs
+h-dial and v-dial

-included in the zip files and with a lot of test programs also included.
+programs included in the zip files and with a lot of test programs also included.

-I also have a Lazarus based GUI IBM 1401 simulator with an assembler for Autocoder
+I also have a Lazarus based GUI IBM 1401 simulator with an assembler for

-with their H-DIAL and V-DIAL programs as well.
-If you like the IBM 1401, check it out, free
+and executor work with their H-DIAL and V-DIAL programs as well.
+If you like

 Please let me know by email if you like this simulator.